chorman0773/lcs-governance-and-membership/drafts/LCSD5.md

 * Suggestions for Uniform enforcement by Working Committees, and
 * Suggested enforcement penalties, at both the Project and Working Committee level.

-Until an abreviated name is assigned to the Code of Conduct Working Committee, it shall be COC.
+Until an abreviated name is assigned to the Code of Conduct Working Committee, it shall be CON.

 ## §3 Enforcement of the Code of Conduct